jlazaroibanez/citrabounds/README.md

 6. Flux_bounds_mapping.xlsx: Spreadsheet reporting the resulting maximum and minimum bounds for each reaction after executing the differential evolution algorithm.
 33

+## Graphs

+The graphs were designed in R. They can be found in the Grphs folder in the R script Graphs.R